andyvroberts/seafoam/localdb.md

 ```
 https://www.postgresql.org/docs/13/sql-alterrole.html

-Ensure that the altebbs role is the owner of the ebss database:
+Ensure that the altebbs role is the owner of the alternative ebss database:
 ```
 alter database altebss_db owner to altebss;
 ```